geerma/geerma/README.md

 - 🎨 Other Facts:
   - Participated in 10 hackathons, received awards in 6
-  - Received 4 FreeCodeCamp certificates
+  - Received 4 FreeCodeCamp certificates, interested in learning new technologies and skills

 ---